Andy Moss: Career

 Moss trained at the North Cheshire Theatre College, where he earned a Diploma in Drama.
 He also attended Sheena SimonB College, where he also obtained a National Diploma in musical theatre.

 Moss' first television role came in 2002, playing Peter in the police procedural drama series, Merseybeat.
 In 2003, he played Ryan in the CITV series, Girls in Love.
 In 2005, Moss gained multiple television roles.
 He played the Craig Gutteridge, a gay character, in the BBC drama series Cutting It.
 He appeared as David in an episode of the soap opera, Doctors.
 He then joined the cast of the fellow soap opera, Hollyoaks playing the regular role of Rhys Ashworth.

 In 2010, Hollyoaks producer, Paul Marquess decided to write out the Ashworth family apart from Rhys and Moss remained in the series.
 Moss played the role for seven years until 2012.
 He decided to leave the series and the producers decided to kill his character off in a bus crash storyline.

 In 2013, he starred in one episode of Casualty as Freddie Drummond.
 Moss originally auditioned for another role, which casting directors did not think he suited and instead offered him the more villainous role of Freddie.
 Later that year, Moss played Anton in a Beauty and the Beast pantomime at The Brindley.
 In 2014, Moss reprised his role as Rhys for a guest stint, despite his character being killed off.
 Moss agreed to return because it facilitated a fellow character's mental health storyline.
 In 2016, Moss returned to Doctors, this time playing the recurring role of Paul Cuthbert.

 In 2017, Moss began his West End theatre career by played the role of Sam Wheat in the National tour of Ghost the Musical.
 In 2018, Moss played the lead role of Prince Gawain in Knights of the Rose at Arts Theatre, London.
 In 2019, Moss played the regular role of Jimmy Heywood in the television series, Deep Cuts.
 In 2024, Moss played the titular role in the queer theatre musical production, Frank's Closet.
 He first played the role during a run at Union Theatre, London.
 The show was developed and given a bigger run at Wilton's Music Hall.

+In 2026, Moss appeared as Eddie in the Channel 4 drama series, Tip Toe.